-In the previous chapter, we’ve seen that one key for a successful throttle/spin control over The Wheel of Change is timing and value.
-And they are intertwined.
-Good timing is knowing when the exact time is to do a Change.
-And it relies on having a clear expected value.
-But only when the Change is done, the actual value presents itself.
+In the previous chapter, we’ve seen that timing and value is a key for a successful throttle/spin control over The Wheel of Change.
+Good timing is knowing when the exact time is to do a Change, and it relies on having a clear expected value.
+The two are intertwined, but only when the Change is done, the actual value presents itself.

 Ellah, one of the team members at RapidAPI, had worked hard for about two weeks on a new feature.
-She was congratulated on her hard work delivering on time – but no more than that.
+She was congratulated on her hard work, delivered on time – but no more than that.
 We’ve heard nothing from our PMs or our customers about it.
-Two weeks later we found out that our PMs forgot to switch on the feature flag.
+Two weeks later we found out that our PMs forgot to turn on the feature flag.
 It wasn’t the first time.
-Delayed, but eventually we got amazing Feedback from our customers.
+Although delayed, but we eventually got amazing Feedback from our customers.

 Indirect External Value

 Let’s presume it takes two different engineers to get it done.
 The database would be delivered by the backend engineer, and the customer facing feature by the frontend engineer.
-While the database was delivered on time within two weeks, the frontend was delivered as expected within two months.
-And the fruition process ended with a big win for the company.
+While the database was indeed delivered on time within two weeks, the frontend was delivered as expected within two months.
+The fruition process ended with a big win for the company.